 Recovery From Reconstructive Surgery

-Reconstructive surgery will require some downtime from your normal schedule for recovery.
+Reconstructive surgery will require some downtime from your normal recovery schedule.
 Depending on the procedure you are having, recovery time can vary.
-Furthermore, the speed at which you get back into your daily routine will depend on a number of different factors.
+Furthermore, the speed at which you get back into your daily routine will depend on several different factors.

 For example, bruising around the nose can last for up to two weeks after rhinoplasty.
 Complete healing of the bones in the nose can take six weeks, depending on how much work was done.
 On the other hand, wounds from a skin cancer procedure may heal in one week to just under a month.